Two Categories, Five Tracks, Numerous Sessions...

 Innovative Programs for Serving Entrepreneurs

 The primary goal of an entrepreneurship center is to help entrepreneurs succeed, and this track will explore the most effective programs and services for achieving that goal.
 Learn best practices for working with entrepreneurs to ensure their startups become viable businesses that contribute to local economies.
 Topics include effective strategies for coaching clients, helping entrepreneurs connect with sellers for their products, focusing on customers over investment, implementing lean planning methodology, creating programs to assist foreign firms, and innovative tools for teaching entrepreneurship.

 Inclusion and Strategic Partnerships in Entrepreneurship Programs

-The entrepreneurial support industry has shifted in recent years, and continues to change as technology and culture impact entrepreneurship, and as new approaches to providing support emerge and solidify.
-This track will explore some of these changes, as well as the role strategic involvement from corporations and other heavy hitters is impacting the entrepreneurial space.
-Topics will include incubator super hubs, engaging strategics with customers, inclusivity in funding, securing strategic investment in entrepreneurship centers, creating an effective startup culture within an organization, and how to market your program and develop a good pipeline on a limited budget.
+The entrepreneurial support industry has shifted in recent years, and it continues to change as technology and culture impact entrepreneurship, and as new approaches to providing support emerge and solidify.
+This track will explore some of these changes, as well as how strategic involvement from corporations and other heavy hitters is impacting the entrepreneurial space.
+Topics will include incubator super hubs, engaging strategics with customers, inclusivity in funding, securing strategic investment in entrepreneurship centers, creating an effective startup culture within an organization, and marketing a program, and developing a good pipeline on a limited budget.